From Code to Monitoring: FastAPI Calculator DevOps Pipeline (Complete Beginner Guide)

 8. make clean

-I treat this as my Python equivalent of Maven/Gradle-style task entry points.
+This acts as a Python equivalent of Maven/Gradle-style task entry points.

 Step 6: CI Option 1 with Jenkins